garretcq/garretcq/README.md

 I consider myself to be an optimist, futurist, and behaviorist.

-I'm exploring the intersection of technology, finance, & design.
+I'm here exploring the intersection of technology, finance, & design.

 You can find me on LinkedIn, Twitter, or on Substack.

-Thanks for being here.
+Thanks for stopping by.

 —GQ